Skip to main content

 Question pages

 This pattern explains when to use question pages and what elements they need to include.
+Note that all code examples in this pattern shows only the Before main and Main sections.

 Example